philippschmitt/Parsons-D12-Machine-Learning-Guide/README.md

 To access the computer you will either need to ask a faculty member for access to the room or use SSH.
 Through SSH, you can access the computer from anywhere on campus.

+**It is important that you check if someone else is using the computer before you start your own process**.
+Even if the GPU is not at capacity, it cannot run two projects in parallel, slowing down everyone.
+Run the commands in the section *Check System Load* below and see if there are running processes that use a lot of memory or CPU/GPU load.
+In that case the process should display the name of its owner, for example "pschmitt".
+Owner names are @newschool email addresses.
+Contact the person directly to coordinate when the machine becomes available.

 ### SSH Access
 ```bash